Yorkshire Rider: Depots

 The company's central engineering works in Kirkstall, as well as a bus depot in Headingley, were both closed for redevelopment in July 1992.
 An arson attack at the company's Torre Road depot in Burmantofts caused £2 million in fire damage, which included the destruction of thirteen double-decker buses stored at the depot overnight.
 Torre Road depot was closed by Leeds City Link a year later, replaced by a £1.5 million new depot a short distance away on Cherry Row.

 After FirstBus took over Yorkshire Rider in 1996, most of its depots were either merged into First West Yorkshire or closed, however Cherry Row depot continued to be a satellite repair and outstation site for First Leeds until it was eventually closed, while the former Kirkstall engineering works were reused from time to time during the early FirstBus era for vehicle repairs and parts storage.

+Yorkshire Rider Social Club

-The Yorkshire Rider Social Club still exists in Leeds but no longer has a formal connection with any bus operator and does not receive any financial subsidy.
-It is one of the few remaining buildings where the Yorkshire Rider logo is still on display.
+The Yorkshire Rider Social Club, one of the few remaining buildings where the Yorkshire Rider logo was still on display, existed up until 2012 before being rebranded.
+The building that was host to the YRSC was demolished in 2020, replaced by Leonora House, a residential apartment bloc on Railway Street.